Fort Robinson breakout: Background and surrender

 In 1877 the Dull Knife and Little Wolf bands of the Northern Cheyenne surrendered to the U.S. at Fort Robinson, Nebraska.
 Almost one thousand Cheyenne were escorted by soldiers south to the Southern Cheyenne reservation in Indian Territory, later Oklahoma.
 Conditions were difficult with shortages of food and outbreaks of measles and malaria.
 Dull Knife and Little Wolf pleaded to be allowed to return to the northern Great Plains but were turned down.
 In September 1878, the two leaders and 351 of their followers fled the reservation with the objective of journeying to rejoin other groups of Northern Cheyenne who resided mostly in Montana.
 Ninety-two of those fleeing the reservation were warriors; the remainder were women, children, and elderly.

 During their flight northward the Cheyenne were successful in several fights with the U.S. Army and civilian volunteers.
 They raided white settlers for horses and provisions, killing about 40 civilians, and having several of their women, children, and elderly captured and executed by whites.
-In the Sand Hills of Nebraska the Cheyenne split into two groups.
+In the Sandhills of Nebraska the Cheyenne split into two groups.
 Little Wolf wished to join the Northern Cheyenne in Montana.
 He and his followers evaded capture, arrived safely in Montana, and were allowed to stay there.
-Dull Knife wanted to join the Sioux at the Red Cloud Agency near Fort Robinson, Nebraska.
-(Unknown to him the agency and the Sioux had moved to South Dakota.)
+Dull Knife wanted to join the Sioux at the Red Cloud Agency near Fort Robinson, Nebraska (unbeknownst to him the agency and the Sioux had moved to South Dakota).
 On 23 October, during a blinding snowstorm, Dull Knife's band of 149 persons, after 44 days and more than 1000 km of travel since leaving the reservation in Oklahoma, encountered by chance two companies of U.S. cavalry, about 100 soldiers, commanded by Captain John B. Johnson.
 In bitterly cold weather, Johnson and Dull Knife met and avoided hostilities.
 The soldiers gave food and blankets to the Cheyenne who were "ragged and dirty...with poor moccasins, bad bed quilts or some thin sheet-like cloth for blankets."
 More soldiers arrived and soon the Cheyenne were surrounded by more than 300 soldiers with artillery.
 The soldiers captured their horses.
 After negotiations, the Cheyenne surrendered and were escorted to Fort Robinson, arriving on 26 October.
 The Cheyenne surrendered some of their guns, but disassembled others and hid them in their clothing.